-Here are the five museums of Phuket: the Thai Hua Museum is really interesting, one is still occupied by its owners, and one is just… bizarre.
-So except for the Thai Hua Museum, I wouldn’t waste a sunny day to visit them, but if it rains in Phuket a bit too long, Phuket museums can be a good distraction to spend half a day.
+Here are the 7 museums in Phuket: the Thai Hua Museum is really interesting, Baan Chinpracha is unique as it is still occupied by its owners, and the Thavorn museum is just plain… bizarre.
+Maybe I wouldn’t waste a sunny day to visit a museum, but if it rains a bit too long, those can be a good distraction to spend half a day.

 Thai Hua Museum on Krabi Road in Phuket Town used to be just an empty building.
 Like other museums in Phuket it was a soulless run-down building.
 But not anymore, a great deal of effort and creativity was involved to revive what is now an interesting stop on your Phuket Town exploration. (read more)